cangyu/Milestone/README.md

 &emsp;Although the erase and insert operations on certain data node won't cause iterators pointing to other data nodes to be invalid,  I implement the ___isValid___ function inside the ___iterator___ to check if the iterator is ascripted to the given list and if the iterator is still valid after inserting or erasing with ___O(n)___ time complexity.

 ###deque
-&emsp;Here the deque was implemented based on ___Block List___, which combines the advantages of vector and list and provides ___O(sqrt(n))___ performance for ___search___, ___insert___ and ___erase___ operations.
+&emsp;Here the deque was implemented with ___Block List___, which combines the advantages of vector and list and provides ___O(sqrt(n))___ performance for ___search___, ___insert___ and ___erase___ operations.
 &emsp;However, it's frustrating to realize that efficiency and standards are not always compatible.
 For example, if we want to improve the performance, we can adopt a "lazy" strategy in push and insert operations to get better ___amortized___ performance, where maintain operation is postponed until an access operation is detected.
 This is just like what were done in Splay or Fibonacci Heap, but things got changed when iterator was introduced.
 We must follow the basic semantics and requirements of iterator: if there's no insert nor erase operations, existing iterators must be valid!
-This is impossible if we do following operations:"__auto itA=insert(pos,val); auto itB=begin();___" as __itA__ may become invalid after maintain operations were done in begin().
+This is impossible if we do following operations:"___auto itA=insert(pos,val); auto itB=begin();___" as __itA__ may become invalid after maintain operations were done in begin().
 So, after each operations that related to iterator, we must keep the internal structure stable for next operation, which hindered us from using more advanced tactics to further optimized the performance.
 &emsp;Meanwhile, it's of great importance to keep something ___invariant___ when designing the program.
 They were helpful in handling corner cases and avoind making mistakes.
 The "___KISS___" principle should be reminded so that it won't be too complicated to figure them out.
 Besides, be careful to avoid low-level mistakes like wrong operating direction or wrongly used variable... sigh...

 ###stack